Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

 ### Prerequisites

 * All management rack PDUs are connected to facility power and facility power is ON.
 * An authentication token is required to access the API gateway and to use the `sat` command.
-See the [System Security and Authentication](../security_and_authentication/System_Security_and_Authentication.md) and "SAT Authentication" in the Shasta Admin Toolkit product documentation.
+See the [System Security and Authentication](../security_and_authentication/System_Security_and_Authentication.md) and "SAT Authentication" in the System Admin Tookit product stream documentation.

 ### Procedure